kubernetes/community/sig-service-catalog/charter.md

     lazy two-thirds resolution amongst the chairs.

 - Emeritus Chairs ([Inspired by the Helm Project](http://technosophos.com/2018/01/11/introducing-helm-emeritus-core-maintainers.html))
-  - A chair who steps down may be given the title of Emeritus Chair.
-This title confers honor on the recipient and allows them to remain associated with the SIG in acknowledgement of their significant contributions.
+  - A chair who steps down may choose to take an Emeritus Chair title.
+This confers honor on the recipient and allows them to remain associated with the SIG in acknowledgement of their significant contributions.
   - Those who attain this title are no longer expected to attend the weekly meetings,